starlightknown/olake-task/why-apache-iceberg.md

 Iceberg is uniquely positioned for this era because:

-1. **It scales horizontally**: As data volumes grow, Iceberg's architecture remains efficient
+1. As data volumes grow, Iceberg's architecture remains efficient
-2. **It enables data quality**: Version control and schema enforcement ensure clean training data
+2. Version control and schema enforcement ensure clean training data
-3. **It supports diverse access patterns**: Different AI workloads can access the same data efficiently
+3. Different AI workloads can access the same data efficiently
-4. **It provides governance**: Time travel and metadata make data lineage and compliance easier
+4. Time travel and metadata make data lineage and compliance easier